vash2695/StreamAssistCC/README.md

 * STT End media: Now both the start and end of the STT phase have options for audio feedback.
 Also added a field for this in the config options
 * Audio feedback for "no-text-recognized" events
 * More initial config options: All available options are now in the initial config screen
+* Added cancel phrases like: "nevermind", "never mind", "thank you", "cancel that", "cancel", "abort", "quit", "exit", "end", "forget it", "that's all", "that is all"

 Future goals:
 * Wake Word skip: Add some way to skip the wake word phase on follow up interactions